trisulnsm/dinodoc/trisuldocs/docs/ug/ui/charts.md

 | ![](images/charts/bar.png)         |     | ![](images/charts/area.png)   |
 |                                    |     |                               |

+## Chart Engagements
+Here are some chart UI engagements with charts that enable you to engage with charts, and gain deeper insights and data analyses:
+- **Zoom In**: Drill down to a specific data point or range for a more detailed view
+- **Zoom Out**: View the broader data landscape to understand trends and patterns
+- **Hover**: Display additional information or context on [Tooltips](/docs/ug/ui/charts#tooltip) when hovering over a data point
+- **Pan**: Move the chart view to focus on a specific data range or trend
+- **Highlight**: Click and select an area on the chart to highlight which views the detailed view of the highlighted area for high resolution insights.

 ## Chart UI Elements

 There are a number of interactive functionalities that are available for the charts to drilldown for further data analyses.